hashicorp/nomad/website/source/api/nodes.html.md

 ### Parameters

-- `prefix` `(string: "")`- Specifies a string to filter nodes on based on an index prefix.
+- `prefix` `(string: "")`- Specifies a string to filter nodes based on an ID prefix.
+Because the value is decoded to bytes, the prefix must have an even number of hexadecimal characters (0-9a-f).
 This is specified as a query string parameter.

 ### Sample Request